EBEN4REAL/Eben4real/README.md

 ### 👨🏽‍💻 About Me

-I’m a passionate **Senior Frontend Engineer** with over 7 years of experience designing, architecting, and shipping scalable, user-centric web applications.
+I’m a passionate ** AI driven Senior Frontend Engineer** with over 7 years of experience designing, architecting, and shipping scalable, user-centric web applications.
 I specialize in building **pixel-perfect, high-performance** interfaces using modern web technologies.

 In recent years, I’ve ventured deep into **blockchain development**, merging my frontend expertise with decentralized technologies to bridge the gap between **Web2 usability** and **Web3 innovation**.
 My goal is always the same — _build products that users love_.